 - Failure to reauthorize Yonkers' mortgage-recording tax and income tax surcharge resulting in the City of Yonkers facing bankruptcy and the possible denial of certification by the State Comptroller. - Failure to pass legislation authorizing the City of New York to raise its sales tax by half of a percent causing the City to sustain an estimated loss of revenue of at least \$60 million.
 As the stalemate in the Senate resulted in the withholding of new revenue, Mayor Bloomberg was forced to enact a hiring freeze for "150 firefighters, 151 traffic agents, 34 emergency 9-1-1 operators, 175 school safety agents, 150 school crossing guards, 90 emergency medical technicians and 20 operators for the non-emergency services 3-1-1 hotline."
-Jeremy Cooke, NYC Orders Hiring Freeze, Review of City Contracts, Bloomberg News, July 6, 2009.

-- Failure to extend Mayor Bloomberg's control of New York City public schools, which, until the needed legislation was finally enacted after the stalemate ended, "left the school system in an administrative limbo."
+Jeremy Cooke, NYC Orders Hiring Freeze, Review of City Contracts, Bloomberg News, July 6, 2009. - Failure to extend Mayor Bloomberg's control of New York City public schools, which, until the needed legislation was finally enacted after the stalemate ended, "left the school system in an administrative limbo."
 Jennifer Medina, Bloomberg Regains Control of Schools, N.Y.
 Times, Aug.
 6, 2009.
 Indeed, the failure to renew the seven-year old mayoral control of New York City schools resulted in the feared return on July 1 of the old Board of Education model.
-What prevented mischief and chaos was the civil and public-minded actions of the city's borough presidents, who pledged to have the newly reconstituted Board of Education delegate its authority to an all-powerful Schools Chancellor.
-See Javier C. Hernandez, Sentate Impasse Forces City to Revive Old School Board, in Name, N.Y.
+What prevented mischief and chaos was the civil and public-minded actions of the city's borough presidents, who pledged to have the newly reconstituted Board of Education delegate its authority to an allpowerful Schools Chancellor.
+See Javier C. Hernandez, Senate Impasse Forces City to Revive Old School Board, in Name, N.Y.
 Times, July 2, 2009. - A popular Power for Jobs program, providing \$125 million in benefits to local businesses, supporting approximately 300,000 jobs, was endangered due to the Senate's failure to vote on extending the program.

-Faced with these mounting difficulties, the Governor called upon senators from both parties to pass non-partisan bills addressing, for example, the renewal of critical funding for local governments.
+Faced with these mounting difficulties, the Governor called upon senators from both parties to pass nonpartisan bills addressing, for example, the renewal of critical funding for local governments.
 Failing to convince the senators to voluntarily assemble as one body, the Governor called for extraordinary session seventeen days in a row, utilizing a device available to him under art.
-IV, § 3 of the Constitution, which has been employed only in times of severe crisis.
-In addition, the Governor filed a petition for mandamus with Supreme Court to compel all senators to attend the extraordinary sessions as one body.
-Although the court granted the petition, the senators failed to conduct any business in the mandatory sessions.
+IV, § 3 of the Constitution, which has been employed only in times of severe crisis.6 In addition, the Governor filed a petition for mandamus with Supreme Court to compel all senators to attend the extraordinary sessions as one body.
+Although the court granted the petition,7 the senators failed to conduct any business in the mandatory sessions.

-Finally, on July 8th, with the Senate paralyzed for over five weeks and no end in sight, the Governor appointed Richard Ravitch as Lieutenant Governor, exercising the authority conferred upon him by POL § 43.
-Immediately thereafter, Respondent Espada rejoined the Democratic conference, ending the deadlock.
-In a flurry of legislative activity, the Senate passed 135 bills, including the critical extension of the Power for Jobs program; increase of the sales tax rate for the City of New York; extension of local taxes in Albany, Schoharie, and Washington counties; and sales tax extensions for seven counties: Columbia, Fulton, Greene, Montgomery, Rensselaer, Schenectady and Schoharie.
-See Adam Sichko, Senate Pulls All-Nighter, Passes 135 Bills, The Bus.
-Rev.-Albany (Online),
+Finally, on July 8th, with the Senate paralyzed for over five weeks and no end in sight, the Governor appointed Richard Ravitch as Lieutenant Governor, exercising the authority conferred upon him by POL § 43.8 Immediately thereafter, Senator Espada rejoined the Democratic conference, ending the deadlock.
+Subsequently, Senator Espada also discontinued his

-$^{\rm 8}$ Danny Hakim, Albany Impasse Ends as Defector Rejoins Caucus, N.Y.
+6 Danny Hakim, Albany Impasse Ends as Defector Rejoins Caucus, N.Y.
 Times, July 9, 2009.

-&lt;sup>9 Paterson v.
+7 Paterson v.
 Adams, No. 5435-09/RJI No. 01-09-097124 (Sup.
 Ct.
 Albany County) (J. Teresi).

-&lt;sup>10 Two days earlier, Amici, in a joint letter with Assembly-member Gianaris, had issued a public letter to the Governor, calling on him to appoint a Lieutenant Governor to help bring an end to the deadlock in the Senate
+8 Two days earlier, Amici, in a joint letter with Assembly-member Gianaris, had issued a public letter to the Governor, calling on him to appoint a Lieutenant Governor to help bring an end to the deadlock in the Senate participation in this action, leaving Respondent Skelos as the sole challenger to Mr. Ravtich's appointment.